strimzi/strimzi-kafka-oauth/HACKING.md

 # Get internal configuration for access from within the container:
 kind get kubeconfig --internal > ~/.kube/internal-kubeconfig

-# Make sure to use latest version of image
+# Make sure to use latest version of the image
 docker pull quay.io/mstruk/strimzi-dev-cli

 # set DEV_DIR to directory where you have your cloned git repositories